-It’s critical to your ecommerce business that pages load as fast as possible regardless of your server’s and shopper’s locations.
-Site speed is crucial for a positive shopper’s user experience, and you’re about to see why etailers have a significant advantage with BigCommerce’s CDN.
+It’s critical to your eCommerce business that pages load as fast as possible regardless of your server’s and shopper’s locations.
+BigCommerce developers know site speed is crucial for a positive shopper’s experience, and you’re about to see why etailers have a significant advantage with BigCommerce’s CDN.

-And it’s not just site speed.
 Keeping all your website “eggs” in one basket is risky.
+Reliability and security are where a CDN (Content Delivery Network) comes into play.
 With a CDN, there are copies of the website in different servers around the world.
 This redundancy helps protect the contents of the origin server.
 It also helps to avoid spikes in traffic that lead to crashes and reduces downtime which we will explain in a moment.

 What is a CDN and How Does It Improve Your Site Speed?